Escherbach/Seq-Roadmap/README.md

 COVID-19 - far from the worst pandemic we could face within our lifetimes - has clearly demonstrated that our ability to detect and contain new pathogens is inadequate.
 The diagnostic technologies we use for infections at the point of care are designed for a small set of known pathogens and in principle incapable of recognizing the outbreak of an unsuspected or unknown pathogen.

-There is therefore a pressing need for a universal pathogen diagnostic to enable rapid detection and containment of all pathogens and their early containment, without any assumptions about what the pathogen might be.
+There is therefore a pressing need for a universal pathogen diagnostic to enable rapid detection of all pathogens and their early containment, without any assumptions about what the pathogen might be.

 While it is impossible to predict in advance the nature of a novel threat, we can be confident that its genetic information will be encoded in DNA and RNA.
 There is therefore a clear candidate technology, the one that [uncovered SARS-CoV-2](https://www.nejm.org/doi/10.1056/NEJMoa2001017) where others failed: metagenomic sequencing (MGS).
 <!-- MGS, also known as unbiased sequencing, is based on the simple idea of analyzing all DNA or RNA in a sample in a hypothesis-free manner.
 MGS can be leveraged for early detection in a number of ways, including  -->